 The Hindu Succession Act, 1956 is an Act relating to the succession and inheritance of property.
-This Act lays down a comprehensive and uniform system which incorporates both succession and inheritance.
+This Act lays down a comprehensive and uniform system that incorporates both succession and inheritance.
 This Act also deals with intestate or unwilled (testamentary) succession.
 Therefore, this Act combines all the aspects of Hindu succession and brings them into its ambit.
 This article shall further explore the applicability, and the basic terms and definitions and the rules for succession in the case of males and females.

 Section 2 of this Act lays down the applicability of this Act.
 This Act is applicable to: